bmckenzie93/wild-water-world/README.md

 # 12/26/19
 [5:30pm]
 I didnt do a good job at clocking in and out today but I worked for about 4 hours on the home page. moving things around and trying differant layouts and images.
 I'm liking how it is coming out, now I need to style the buttons and work on the footer before moving on to another html page.

+# 12/27/19
+[8:30am]
+Good morning!
+So far this morning I finished pretty much everything on the home page except for styling the buttons, which I am going to do now.
+I am moving along at a good pace with this project so far.
+I am proud of how much I have learned and am able to exicute on my own!

+[9:13am]
+Finished with the home page styling!!!
+WoooHoo it looks great!
+Next up on this project I will make the "Get Wet" and "Food/Hotel" pages, then make it all responsive!
+I want to include a form and a model in this project as well.